r-lib/usethis/tests/testthat/_snaps/pkgdown.md

     Code
       pkgdown_url(pedantic = TRUE)
     Message
-      ! pkgdown config does not specify the site's url, which is optional but recommended.
+      ! pkgdown config does not specify the site's 'url', which is optional but recommended.
     Output
       NULL